MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/reasoning.md

 ## Availability

 The **o1 series** models are now available for API access and model deployment. **Registration is required, and access will be granted based on Microsoft's eligibility criteria**.
-Customers who previously applied and received access to `o1-preview` do not need to reapply your previously approved subscriptions will automatically be placed on the `o1` GA wait-list.
+Customers who previously applied and received access to `o1-preview`, don't need to reapply as they are automatically on the wait-list for the latest model.

 Request access: [limited access model application](https://aka.ms/OAI/o1access)